 So place the nut milk bag in a large bowl and pour the oat milk through it.

-The third tip I have to not make slimy oat milk is to not squeeze overly hard as you would with almond milk.
+The third tip I have not to make slimy oat milk is not to squeeze overly hard as you would with almond milk.

-Just gently squeeze until most of the milk is out and you’re left with the oat pulp.
+Just gently squeeze until most of the milk is out, and you’re left with the oat pulp.

 When you’re done straining, pour your milk into a glass jar and store it in the fridge.

-But remember that store bought-options have additives, oils and other ingredients.
+But remember that store bought-options have additives, oils, and other ingredients.